AntonioIDeTIC/AFAS-YOLOv8/README.md

 ## 🚀 Code
 <p align="justify">
 The functions developed in this work can be found in the code folder.
-The utils.py file implements basic functions such as the IoU calculation used in this work, as well as the preprocessing routine.
+The utils.py file implements basic methods such as the IoU calculation used in this work, as well as the preprocessing routine.
 </p>

 <p align="justify">